gemfarmer/Node-Express-CoffeeStrap/README.md

 1. Node
 2. Express
+3. CoffeeScript
-3. MongoDB
+4. MongoDB
-4. Mongoose
+5. Mongoose
-5. Passport
+6. Passport
-6. Jade
+7. Jade
-7. JQuery
+8. JQuery
-8. Bootstrap
+9. Bootstrap

 For more info and version info, look at the `package.json` file.